ffund/tcp-ip-essentials/lab3/3-5-simple-bridge.md

 Continue with the "Run my experiment" section up until the subsection titled "Release your resources".
 (Don't release your resources yet.)

-Scoll down and answer the questions in the "Exercise" subsection for your report.
+**Lab report**: Answer the questions in the "Exercise" subsection for your report.

 We will also answer the question posed in the textbook.
 On node-1 and node-2, run